-What makes a good translator and what are the characteristics of a good translator?
+What skills make a good translator and what are the characteristics of a good translator?
 First of all being able to speak more than one language fluently, including their own native language is an important characteristic, but there are more qualities of a good translator than merely having an understanding of two languages.

 Here are Some Qualities Skills of a Good Translator: